StoryBB/StoryBB/other/behat_setup.md

   install all of the developer tools including Behat and all its libraries
 * Start a PHP development server on port 8000 - go to the main StoryBB folder and run `php -S localhost:8000`
+* Copy `behat.yml` from the other/ folder inot the root folder.
 * From the main StoryBB folder, run `vendor/bin/behat --init` (if you're on Windows, make that `vendor\bin\behat --init`) which will do some general setup